crisoncode/crisoncode/src/content/blog/sfcc.md

 # How I started to work in Salesforce Commerce Cloud

-A few years ago, I started working at an eCommerce consultancy company in Barcelona due to a high number of layoffs in my previous job.
+A few years ago, I started working at an eCommerce consultancy company in Barcelona.
 My entire career as a developer had been focused on this sector, so when they offered me the opportunity to work with another platform/technology called Salesforce Commerce Cloud, I decided to join the company.

 At first, Commerce Cloud was unfamiliar territory for me.
 There were a lot of new concepts to learn, and I had to shift from PHP to Javascript.
 The learning curve in this platform is not easy.
 In other words, during my first three months, I faced challenges without any concrete understanding 🤣.
 Fortunately, the work environment at this company was excellent, and my colleagues were always willing to lend a hand.